Electronic Press Kit (EPK)

 Kinnie Starr is a published author and illustrator (How I Learned to Run, 2008, House Of Parlance).
 She has worked in youth arts activism and mentorship since 2006 as a founding staff member for Amp Camp through the Manitoba Audio Recording Industry Association (MARIA), and a part-time presenter for Canadian School Presenters Online and Artstarts In Schools.
 Starr teaches a playful self-esteem boosting “Auntie Kinnie’s Rap Skool”; a literacy-focused, rhythm-based, and uplifting hip hop program aimed at helping LGBT and First Nations youth - and ALL kids - find their voice and power.

-Calgary-born of French, German, Irish and Mohawk bloodlines, the trilingual (English, French and Spanish) Starr has a BA in Race and Gender Studies from Queen’s University, Ontario.
-Raised in Calgary and university educated in Ontario, she now calls Sechelt, BC home and shares her life with partner, Gwaai Edenshaw, a renowned carver and the son of Guujaaw.
+Calgary-born and of Dutch/German, Irish, and Mohawk heritage, the trilingual (English, French and Spanish) Starr has a BA in Race and Gender Studies from Queen’s University, Ontario.
+Raised in Calgary, Starr now calls Haida Gwaii home.